dustymabe/summit-2017-container-lab/labs/lab0/chapter0.md

 $ minishift ip
 192.168.???.???
 ```
 Ok, now we can check out the OpenShift console.
-Open Firefox from the Applications menu and navigate to `https://<ip>:8443/console/`(replace "<ip>" with the address from the last command).
+Open Firefox from the Applications menu and navigate to `https://<ip>:8443/console/`(replace `<ip>` with the address from the last command).
 Once it loads (and you bypass the bad certificate error), you can log in to the console using the default `developer/developer` username/password.

 ## Setting Up For the Remaining Labs